alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 })();
 </script>

-We can configure the html content of the processing indicator (including images or gifs), using the <code>inputs.processingText</code>
+We can customize the html content of the processing indicator (including images or gifs), using the <code>inputs.processingText</code>
 configuration.